 Extensibility.
 The main purpose of RobotControl is to function as the user interface of the Aibo robots.
 Therefore, it provides the infrastructure to easily add new toolbars and dialogs.
 The window layout of RobotControl is always stored and restored on restart.
-Figure 6 shows a screenshot of RobotControl, in which several toolbars and dialogs can be seen.
-Toolbars control the replay of log files, they control running the simulation, they allow sending debug keys to the real or the simulated robots, provide the ability of switching solutions and configuring the wireless network, etc. Dialogs allow generating color tables (for image segmentation, shown in Fig. 6 left), display the simulator scene (Fig. 6 right), control the motions of the robot (Fig. 6 lower right pane), and display debug messages (Fig. 6 lower left pane) and debug drawings (Fig. 6 center).
+Figure 4b shows a screenshot of RobotControl, in which several toolbars and dialogs can be seen.
+Toolbars control the replay of log files, they control running the simulation, they allow sending debug keys to real or simulated robots, provide the ability of switching solutions and configuring the wireless network, etc. Dialogs allow generating color tables (for image segmentation, shown in Fig. 4b left), display the simulator scene (Fig. 4b right), control the motions of the robot (Fig. 4b lower right pane), and display debug messages (Fig. 4b lower left pane) and debug drawings (Fig. 4b center).
 As a result, RobotControl is a very powerful and flexible tool.